Clock Restoration Project

 Downtown Columbus was once home to beautiful free-standing street clocks.
 A few remain, but need restored to bring them back to their original grandeur.

-As part of the 200Columbus celebrations, Capital Crossroads SID and Downtown Residents’ Association of Columbus (DRAC) have teamed up to restore these historic treasures.
+As a legacy project of the 200Columbus celebrations, Capital Crossroads SID and Downtown Residents’ Association of Columbus (DRAC) have teamed up to restore these historic treasures.

-The restorations will take place soon.
-Check back here for information on the neighborhood celebration that will take place later in 2012 when the restored clocks are unveiled on the street.
+The restorations will take place in 2014.
+Check back here for information on the neighborhood celebration that will take place when the restored clocks are unveiled on the street.

 Donations to this project can be made through SID Public Services Association.
 Donations to SID Public Services Association are tax-deductible to the extent allowed by law.

 Downtown Residents Working to Restore Clocks – Columbus Underground, June 27, 2011

 This project is made possible through support from the City of Columbus, Neighborhood Partnership Grant program, a Chase 200Columbus Neighborhood Grant, Columbus Downtown Development Corporation, and the Downtown Residents’ Association of Columbus.

 Joseph A. Jeffrey Endowment Fund of The Columbus Foundation

 Neighborhood Partnership Grant Supporters